-This easy patatas bravas sauce recipe is mild enough for children to enjoy yet still full of flavour and the addition of potatoes means that my kids will eat it every single time.
+One of our all-time family favourites, this easy patatas bravas sauce recipe is mild enough for children to enjoy yet still packed full of flavour.
+It's a wonderful, healthy side dish and I love the fact that my kids are guaranteed to eat it every single time.
+Suitable for vegans

 What is patatas bravas?